craigmarksmith/qwilr/README.md

 Todo:
 Validation
- - we have enough money to buy
+ - we have enough money to buy - DONE
  - qty is a number
  - the stock exists
-get api key - DONE
-can't increase bank value
-pass in real stock code - DONE deal with api key running out of requests give success message - DONE style success message show if you're making a profit or loss error after refresh - DONE
+deal with api key running out of requests style success message show if you're making a profit or loss error after refresh - DONE